robfinch/Cores/nvio/v3/README.md

 The current version in the works is version three.

 # Status
 Still working on the ISA, some preliminary coding has been done.
 A test synthesis shows the core to be about 900,000 LC's.
+The most recent update was to change absolute branches to relative ones.

 # Primitive Data Types
 The ISA supports more data types than usual due to the 128-bit data path size.
 The author feels it would be foolish not to support typical sizes found in a 64-bit core which include 1,2,4 and 8 byte data types.
 So, nvio supports 1,2,4,5,8 and 16 byte data types.
 The data types are referred to as numbers - byte, wyde, tetra, penta, octa, and hexi.
 Scaled indexed addressing accomodates 5 byte sized primitives as well as the 1,2,4,8,16 type sizes.
 The penta-byte data size is provided for accessing instructions which are five bytes in size.